TanStack/router/docs/framework/react/start/api-routes.md

 export default createStartAPIHandler(defaultAPIFileRouteHandler)
 ```

+This file is responsible for creating the API handler that will be used to route incoming requests to the appropriate API route handler.
+The `defaultAPIFileRouteHandler` is a helper function that will automatically load and execute the appropriate API route handler based on the incoming request.

 ## Defining an API Route

 API routes export an APIRoute instance by calling the `createAPIFileRoute` function.
 Similar to other file-based routes in TanStack Router, the first argument to this function is the path of the route.
 The function returned is called again with an object that defines the route handlers for each HTTP method.